 Underground essential services information - Transcript

-NOTE: Dial Before You Dig enquiries must be lodged online.
-If you need assistance with any Dial Before You Dig service including lodging your enquiry online or establishing or accessing your online account, please call the National Help Desk on 1100 during business hours.
+NOTE: Before you Dig enquiries must be lodged online.
+If you need assistance with any Before You Dig service including lodging your enquiry online or establishing or accessing your online account, please call the National Help Desk on 1100 during business hours.

 Locating underground utilities